jaisharx/py-scripts/README.md

 # py-Scripts

-Hi, welcome to this repo.
-It's a collection of various usages of python and also serves as a personal reference from time to time on various topic.
+Hi, there!
+Welcome to this repo.
+It's a collection projects showcasing different usages of Python.
+It also serves as a personal reference guide.

-## File Structure:
+### File Structure:
 - [Scripting]()
     - [apis-consumption]()
     - [image-processing]()